SAP-samples/abap-cheat-sheets/README.md

   - ... **on-premise system**: Access the documentation in SAP GUI via the transactions `ABAPDOCU` (opens the documentation directly) and `ABAPHELP` (opens an input field with which you can search the documentation content, for example, you can search for a keyword like `SELECT`).
 Or, certainly, in your code, choose `F1` for a keyword.
 If you are in SAP GUI (e. g. in `SE80`), the system-internal version is opened.
 If you are in ADT, the documentation is opened in the *ABAP Language Help* view.
   - ... **SAP BTP ABAP environment**: In ADT, you find the documentation in the *ABAP Language Help* view where you can also search.
 When choosing `F1` for a keyword in your code, the documentation is opened there accordingly.
 - Links to the online version of the ABAP Keyword Documentation for:
-  - **Standard ABAP**: Unrestricted ABAP language scope, for example, for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm)
+  - **Standard ABAP**: Unrestricted ABAP language scope, for example, for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm).
+To access the online documentation for a particular ABAP version, e. g.
+7.54, you can select the version from the dropdown [here](https://help.sap.com/docs/ABAP?locale=en-US) (*latest* is preselected).
+The *ABAP* link under *Development* takes you to the desired documentation.
   - **ABAP for Cloud Development**: Restricted ABAP language scope for developments in the SAP BTP ABAP environment → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
 - Regarding demonstration examples of the ABAP Keyword Documentation in your on-premise system: Have you ever checked out the package `SABAPDEMOS`?
 This package contains all the examples used in the ABAP Keyword Documentation.
 To get the context, program names etc., check out the [example page](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_examples.htm) (which is also available in the system-internal SAP GUI version as node in the topic tree) summarizing executable examples.
 Certainly, you also find the example topics in the context of the individual ABAP Keyword Documentation topic.
 The example topics have a ⚙️ sign: